Meet the senior management team at the Mary Rose Trust

 Chris also has an international reputation having been Chairman and now Vice-President of the influential Nautical Archaeology Society.
 He is the UK representative on the International Committee on Underwater Cultural Heritage and Chairman of the Maritime Archaeology Committee of the International Congress of Maritime Museums.

-Dr. Eleanor Schofield is the Head of Conservation and Collections Care at the Mary Rose Trust.
+Prof. Eleanor Schofield is the Head of Conservation and Collections Care at the Mary Rose Trust.
 After completing her PhD in Materials Science at Imperial College London in 2006, she completed research posts at Stanford Synchrotron Radiation Laboratory and the University of Kent.
 She joined the Mary Rose Trust in 2012 and is now responsible for the conservation of the Mary Rose hull and associated artefacts, the care and management of the collection and research into novel conservation treatments and characterisation methods.

 Michelle Rickman is the Executive Assistant to the Chief Executive, Helen Bonser-Wilton.
 Michelle started her career at the Mary Rose Trust in 2008 as the Project Officer for the new Mary Rose Museum building and then moved to her current role in 2013 once the museum had opened to the public.
 She is primarily responsible for the administration of Trustee Board, Committee and panel meetings, as well as HR.